Nascido/Beecrowd/README.md

 # Beecrowd Coding Pratice

-These are some of my current beecrowd codes to train programming logic and some codding lenguage aspects.
+These are some of my current beecrowd codes to train programming logic and some codding language aspects.

 ## Types and Levels: